Shopify/quilt/packages/react-intersection-observer/README.md

 ### Lifecycle

 You may change any prop on an `IntersectionObserver` component, and the component will do the minimum amount of work to unobserve/ re-observe with the new fields.
-The most expensive updates to make are changing `threshold`, `root`, `rootMargin`, and `element`, as these require disconnecting the old observer and recreating a new one.
+The most expensive updates to make are changing `threshold`, `root`, `rootMargin`, and `wrapperComponent`, as these require disconnecting the old observer and recreating a new one.

 When this component is unmounted, it disconnects the current observer.